jspyeatt/training-react2/README.md

 ## Section 10 - Redux
 ### Video 83 - Intro
+Redux is a library used to help manage state.
+It can do more than what can be done with component state for large applications.

 ### Video 84 - Why do we need something like Redux?
 ### Video 85 - Setting up Redux
 ### Video 86 - Dispatching Actions